-ABN - Nana Akufo-Addo, Ghana’s newly-elected President has pledged to cut taxes in order to boost the east African nation’s flagging economy.
+ABN - Nana Akufo-Addo, Ghana’s newly-elected President has pledged to cut taxes in order to boost the West African nation’s flagging economy.

 Ghana is currently halfway through a three-year aid programme with the International Monetary Fund worth US$918 million, following a period of prolonged economic turbulence.